yerinsmgmt/markdowns/files.md

 practically in the work they already do.
 I've trained organisations and individuals in several sectors, including teams in banking.

-Armstrong Watson has kept growing through 2026, most recently with Gibbons, 3G Financial and Joseph Miller.
-That is a lot of building in one year.
+Armstrong Watson has brought several firms in this year, most recently Gibbons, 3G Financial and Joseph Miller.
+That is the sort of growth that got my attention, because bringing people onto one way of working is where we are usually most useful.

 Our work is practical AI capability inside the tasks people already handle, which tends to show up as new tools being picked up faster and more confidence